 As your social media presence grows, it will present you with opportunities to interact with your customers directly.
 Take this chance to delight your customer with personal attention and responsiveness.

-“When a homeowner signs up for our service,” explains Hendrix, “we ask them if there are pets in the home so our lawn vendors know to be careful when entering the lawn.”
+“When a homeowner signs up for our service,” Hendrix explained, “we ask them if there are pets in the home so our lawn vendors know to be careful.”

-Zach and his team at GreenPal decided this was a golden opportunity to wow their customers, and decided to send a personalized gift to their customers’ pet, addressed specifically to the animal.
+Hendrix and his team at GreenPal decided this was a golden opportunity to wow their customers by sending a personalized gift to their customers’ pet, addressed specifically to the animal.